ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2021_TransRes_Vlakveld,
-    author = "Vlakveld, Willem and Doumen, Michelle and van der Kint, Sander", title = "Driving and gaze behavior while texting when the smartphone is placed in a mount: A simulator study", journal = "Transportation research part F: traffic psychology and behaviour", volume = "76",
+    author = "Vlakveld, Willem and Doumen, Michelle and van der Kint, Sander", journal = "Transportation research part F: traffic psychology and behaviour", pages = "26--37",
-    pages = "26--37",
+    publisher = "Elsevier",
-    year = "2021",
+    title = "Driving and gaze behavior while texting when the smartphone is placed in a mount: A simulator study", volume = "76",
-    publisher = "Elsevier"
+    year = "2021"
 }
 </pre>
 </ul>